sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched18-08/fiori-ios-scpms-teched18-08.md

 }
 ```

-At the end of the `viewDidAppear()` function, call your new setup function:
+At the end of the `viewDidLoad()` function, call your new setup function:

 ```swift
 setupDetailPanel()